MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/validationbehavior.md

 # Xamarin Community Toolkit ValidationBehavior

 The ValidationBehavior allows users to create custom validation behaviors.
-All of the validation related behaviors in the Xamarin Community Toolkit inherit from this behavior to expose a number of shared properties.
+All of the validation behaviors in the Xamarin Community Toolkit inherit from this behavior, to expose a number of shared properties.
 Users can inherit from this class to create a custom validation behavior currently not supported through the Xamarin Community Toolkit.

 ## Properties